jtmass98/sparse_gps/README.md

 # sparse_GP
-Toy problem to learn sparse GPs
+Toy problem implementing sparse GPs with inducing points.

 The problem set up is as follows: